Androz2091/k8s-infrastructure/README.md

 ### Setup Sushiflix

 The Plex server has to be accessed locally to be claimed.
 Use port forwarding to access it first.
 Then we need to specify the custom domain name in the server network settings (advanced), and specify `plex.androz2091.fr`.
 Otherwise it will try to load data from `server-ip:32400` or even `cluster-ip:32400` which is not securely accessible.

+### View logs

+Logs are collected by Promtail/Loki and can be access via the dashboard available at [grafana/loki-dashboard.json](./grafana/loki-dashboard.json).

+⚠️ Onechart labels all its apps with `onechart` so we have to differentiate them using the `instance` label.
+For instance, please select `App > pro/onechart` and `Instance > manage-invite-bot` to view ManageInvite's logs.

 ## ⚒️ Setup